Ethology

 In the library

-This passage advances the strongest systematic claim in the corpus: ethology and Jungian psychology are complementary sciences of the same archetypal substrate, distinguished only by their directional orientation toward inner image or outward behavior.
+This passage advances the strongest programmatic claim in the corpus: ethology and Jungian depth-psychology are complementary investigations of the same archetypal substrate, differing only in their direction of inquiry.

 Papadopoulos, Renos K., The Handbook of Jungian Psychology: Theory, Practice and Applications, 2006thesis